The Ultimate In Birding Tours

 Galapagos: Day 9 This morning we return to Baltra, where we say goodbye to our boat and crew before taking the airport bus the short distance to the narrow channel that divides Baltra island from the much larger Santa Cruz Island, one of only three inhabited islands in the Galapagos.
 After a short ferry ride, we will board our private vehicle for the transfer to Puerto Ayora, where we will stay overnight in a comfortable hotel.

 En route, we will explore the highlands of Santa Cruz.
-We will certainly want to visit Los Gemellos, where some enormous sinkholes in the limestone rocks are surrounded by beautiful forest that holds some exciting endemics, including Large-billed Flycatcher, Galapagos Mockingbird, Medium Ground Finch, Large and Small Tree Finches, Green (or Olive) Warbler-Finch and the famous Woodpecker Finch.
+We will certainly want to visit Los Gemellos, where some enormous sinkholes in the limestone rocks are surrounded by beautiful forest that holds some exciting endemics, including Galapagos (or Large-billed) Flycatcher, Galapagos Mockingbird, Medium Ground Finch, Large and Small Tree Finches, Green (or Olive) Warbler-Finch and the famous Woodpecker Finch.
 We may also find Dark-billed Cuckoo.

 We will also have the opportunity to search for Giant Tortoises.
 Formerly common and widespread on many islands in the Galapagos, they are now either extinct or scarce.
 Tens of thousands were taken up to the 19th century by passing mariners.
 Stored live in ships’ holds for months with no food and water, they provided a ready source of fresh food and were also used as ballast!
 We shall visit a reserve area set aside for these prehistoric, painfully slow and cumbersome relics.
 At a marshy pool, where the tortoises often come to cool off, we will also keep a lookout for Paint-billed Crake (a recent colonist from the mainland) and both Common and Purple Gallinules.